kroryan/Epub-a-Audiolibro-con_F5-TTS_Spanish/README.md

 * To stop the application container, go back to the terminal window where it is running.
 * Press `Ctrl + C` (hold the Control key and press C).
 * The container will stop.
 Because the run command included the `--rm` flag, it will also be automatically removed.
 The final part of the single command (`del` or `rm`) should then execute to clean up the downloaded `.tar` file.

+# Running f5tts Locally with Docker

+These instructions guide you on how to download the f5tts Docker image once, load it into your local Docker repository, and then run it anytime without re-downloading.

+## Prerequisites

+*   **Docker Desktop** (or Docker Engine) installed and running on your system.
+*   **Command Prompt** (or PowerShell).
+*   (Optional but likely required for this image) **NVIDIA GPU drivers** and the **NVIDIA Container Toolkit** if you plan to use GPU acceleration (`--gpus all` flag).

+## Phase 1: One-Time Setup

+Do these steps only once, or when you want to update to a new version of the image downloaded as a `.tar` file.

+1.  **Open Command Prompt** (it's often a good idea to run it as Administrator for Docker operations, though not always strictly necessary).

+2.  **Navigate to a directory** where you want to temporarily store the downloaded image archive (e.g., `C:\DockerImages`):
+    ```cmd
+    cd C:\path\to\your\desired\folder
+    ```

+3.  **Download the Docker image archive:**
+    ```cmd
+    curl -L "https://huggingface.co/jdana/f5tts_offline_ebook_to_audiobook_Docker_image/resolve/main/f5tts-app-preloaded_2025-05-29.tar" -o f5tts-app-preloaded_2025-05-29.tar
+    ```
+    *   This will download the `f5tts-app-preloaded_2025-05-29.tar` file.
+Wait for the download to complete as it can be a large file.

+4.  **Load the image from the archive into Docker:**
+    ```cmd
+    docker load < f5tts-app-preloaded_2025-05-29.tar
+    ```
+    *   This command extracts and loads the image layers into Docker's local storage.
+It might take some time.
+    *   Upon completion, it usually outputs the ID of the loaded image, for example: `Loaded image ID: sha256:21fad7b5127e...`.

+5.  **Tag the loaded image with a friendly name:**
+    The image ID `21fad7b5127e` is the short ID for the image within this specific tarball.
+    ```cmd
+    docker tag 21fad7b5127e f5tts:latest
+    ```
+    *   This assigns the more memorable tag `f5tts:latest` to the image.
+    *   You can verify the image is tagged correctly by running `docker images` and looking for `f5tts` in the `REPOSITORY` column.

+6.  **(Optional) Delete the downloaded `.tar` file** to save disk space, as the image is now stored by Docker:
+    ```cmd
+    del f5tts-app-preloaded_2025-05-29.tar
+    ```

+## Phase 2: Running the Application Locally

+Do these steps every time you want to use the f5tts application.

+1.  **Open Command Prompt.**

+2.  **Run the Docker container** using the tag you created:
+    ```cmd
+    docker run --rm -it --gpus all -p 7860:7860 f5tts:latest
+    ```
+    *   `--rm`: Automatically removes the container when it exits.
+    *   `-it`: Runs in interactive mode and allocates a pseudo-TTY.
+    *   `--gpus all`: (Requires NVIDIA setup) Exposes all available NVIDIA GPUs to the container.
+If you don't have an NVIDIA GPU or the NVIDIA Container Toolkit, you might need to remove this flag, but the application's performance or functionality could be affected.
+    *   `-p 7860:7860`: Maps port 7860 on your host machine to port 7860 inside the container.
+This allows you to access the application via `http://localhost:7860` in your web browser.
+    *   `f5tts:latest`: Specifies the Docker image to run.

+Once the container starts, you should be able to access the f5tts web interface by navigating to `http://localhost:7860` in your browser.
+To stop the container, press `Ctrl+C` in the Command Prompt window where it's running.

 ## License: